drozzoff/DispFreeCell/README.md

 		QP2D | 2.52649e+01
     QP3D | -2.28523e+01

-  Such table is included in every script
+  Such table is included in every script.

   In order to avoid doing matching again you can comment all the matching module from line 87 till line 107 and write like this:
   ```c++
   QP1D->k1 = 1.74827e+01;